tombenke/gitdig/docs/about.md

 simple git tool for documenting and dicovering multi-repo projects

-You can do the following things with `gitd`:
+You can do the following things with `gitdig`:

 - Feature-1
 - Feature-2